- Starter

 Related case study

-Convert X12 messages to JSON and Parquet, load them into Redshift, and integrate Salesforce.
+Convert X12 messages to JSON and Parquet, load them into database.

 |